-Originally published in NZ Herald Travel
+Originally published in the New Zealand Herald Travel

 Tim McCready on the joys — and threats — of constant connection